-Vanha Kilkkilä is a traditional southern savolax farmhouse near mainroad 5.
+Vanha Kilkkilä is a traditional southern savolax farmhouse.

-Distance to Mikkeli is 27 km , to Juva 15 km, to Savonlinna 75 km and to Helsinki 250 km.
+Distances are to Mikkeli 27 km , to Juva 15 km, to Savonlinna 75 km and to Helsinki 250 km.

-We have a lovely country garden, cafe and contemporary art exhibition to visit in the summertime.
+We have a large country garden, cafe and contemporary art exhibition to visit in the summertime.